yousefelassal/quote-cron/README.md

 > If you cannot do great things, do small things in a great way.

 > One's friends are that part of the human race with which one can be human.

+> Aerodynamically the bumblebee shouldn't be able to fly, but the bumblebee doesn't know that, so it goes on flying anyway.